tueddy/DelphiGemini/README.md

             begin
               Params.Content(['This is an example']);
             end);
-  //For displaying, add a TMemo on the form try
+  // For displaying, add a TMemo on the form try
     Display(Memo1, Integration)
   finally